lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

     await bluetoothDevice.connect();
 ```

-`DeviceApiClient` is the Data Repository class that we expose to the Flutter App for sending Bluetooth LE commands to PineTime.
+`DeviceApiClient` is the [__Data Repository__](https://bloclibrary.dev/#/architecture?id=repository) class that we expose to the Flutter App for sending Bluetooth LE commands to PineTime.

 _(Yes the name `DeviceApiClient` is rather odd...
 It shall be renamed!)_

-`fetchDevice()` is the method that sends the Bluetooth LE command to query PineTime's firmware images.
+`fetchDevice()` is the method that sends the Bluetooth LE command to query PineTime's firmware images

 The method returns a `Device` Data Model that contains the Active and Standby Firmware version numbers.

+`bluetoothDevice` is the Bluetooth interface returned by the [`flutter_blue` library for Bluetooth LE networking](https://github.com/pauldemarco/flutter_blue).
+(More about this later)

 _Why do we use `await` when connecting to PineTime?_